sematext/sematext-operator/README.md

   logsToken: YOUR_LOGS_TOKEN
 ```

+**NOTE:** You need to create [a new Docker app in Sematext Cloud](https://apps.sematext.com/ui/integrations/create/docker) to get relevant tokens.

 Once you have created the above resource, you can apply this file with `kubectl apply -f`.

 Then you can see you pods with the Sematext Agent deployed: